laniakeadev/tg2obsidian/README.md

 In format menu you should specify 'Machine-readable JSON' file and then locate to directory of your desire.

+Clone the repository or download main.py, /src/ and /configs/ (keeping the structure)

 To convert your posts to markdown files you need to run `main.py` script from cmd or PowerShell which takes path to folder that contain folder with `result.json` file as first argument.

 ```console
 $ python main.py path/to/
 ```

+`-h` to list help

 By default it will create `formatted_posts` directory in your current directory and populate it with markdown files.
 If you want to specify other location,